truefoundry/truefoundry-docs/deployment/job/deploy.md

 {% endtab %}
 {% endtabs %}

+## Build Section

+// TODO: We should have a page to explain the Build part and refer to it from here.

 ## Running the same job again

 TODO: // Fill up this section and add the UI part to retrigger the job also.

 You can also configure jobs to run on a fixed time schedule as described in the [next section](cron-job.md)